woshibide/wshbd/README.md

 [ ] - tolstoi images to normalize
 [x] - archive in mobile to normalize layout
 [ ] - animations
-[ ] - personal website it should be
+[x] - personal website it should be
 [x] - certifi should work
 [x] - no underline
 [x] - reworked nav
-[ ] - when in something, instead of something else button, when clicked till the end to show new project
+[x] - when in something, instead of something else button, when clicked till the end to show new project
-    [ ] - on scroll down / up new project
+    [x] - on scroll down / up new project
-[ ] - swipe for something page on mobile
+[x] - swipe for something page on mobile
-[ ] - featured preload of the next image
+[x] - featured preload of the next image
 [ ] - user experience when link accessed from side panel to first hide it [ ] - loader either give up or implement normally
+[ ] - image index for random

 ==================================================================